 Sanctions applied by the UN concerning primarily economic cooperation.
 Here is a list of some of the prohibited activities:

 The United States has implemented unilateral sanctions on North Korea that have restricted more economic activity and targeted a more comprehensive list of people and jobs than UN sanctions.
 The US sanctions' primary points are contained in the Summary of the North Korea Sanctions and Policy Enhancement Act.

 Since March 2018, international relations between the DPRK and the Republic of Korea meant that more sanctions could be expected between states than before.
-However, sanctions against North Korea have become active, and the country's relations have begun to improve.
+However, North Korea sanctions have become active, and the country's relations have begun to improve.
 With South Korea, mutual economic activities can take place with more and more countries.

 On the other hand, it is crucial to consider that the Democratic People's Republic of Korea (DPRK) has been carrying out great activities to condemn all these international sanctions over the years.
 These include the development of nuclear weapons and ballistic missiles.